LelandSindt/espardwificonfig/README.md

 espardwificonfig
 ====

-espardwificonfig is a User configurable WiFi for an ESP8266 using Arduino
+espardwificonfig provides a web interface for configuration of WiFi settings for an ESP8266 using Arduino.

-The SSID, Password and mDNS name are stored in EEPROM.
+The SSID, Password and mDNS values are stored in EEPROM.

 If the SSID and Password combination retrieved from EEPROM result in a successful WiFi connection an IP address is obtained via DHCP and the mDNS name retrieved from EEPROM  is initialized.